Opioid Addiction Treatment and Rehab Centers Near Me

 Inpatient vs. Outpatient Opioid Rehab Programs

-Inpatient programs are more expensive than outpatient programs due to their limited availability (there are a finite number of beds in any treatment facility), the high degree of involvement that the facility’s staff has with the person, the various amenities available to residents, and the fact that treatment and/or supervision is provided on a 24-hour basis.
+In many cases, inpatient programs cost more than their outpatient counterparts due to their limited availability (there are a finite number of beds in any treatment facility), the high degree of involvement that the facility’s staff has with the person, the various amenities available to residents, and the fact that treatment and/or supervision is provided on a 24-hour basis.

-- Admission: The individual requiring treatment is first evaluated by an addiction treatment professional.
-Treatment recommendations are offered and a treatment plan is drawn up at the point of admission into the program.
-This can be a lengthy process because the staff must first gather background information on the person and his substance use history, which will inform the basic treatment plan and the appropriate level of care.
-Additionally, treatment center staff will need to set up insurance reimbursements or otherwise secure payment arrangements.
+- Admission: The individual requiring treatment may be first evaluated by an addiction treatment professional.
+Important medical and mental health needs as well as other individual issues will be identified and taken into account as a treatment plan is drawn up at the point of admission into the program.
+This can be a lengthy process because the staff must first gather background information on the person and their substance use history, which will inform the basic treatment plan and the appropriate level of care.
 This is also the point at which the facility staff will explain the program structure and rules, provide information on privacy practices, and give the person an opportunity to decide if they want any family members or loved ones to be informed of their treatment progress.

-- Detoxification: Acute opioid withdrawal can be a markedly unpleasant and daunting hurdle to overcome.
-Medically supervised detox can make the detox process more safe and comfortable.
-Opioid dependence can be managed via a number of medication-assisted treatment approaches, including the administration of addiction treatment medications like buprenorphine, naloxone and buprenorphine (Suboxone), and methadone.
+- Detoxification and medication-assisted treatment: Acute opioid withdrawal can be a markedly unpleasant and daunting hurdle to overcome.
+Medically supervised detox can make the detox process safer and more comfortable.
+Opioid withdrawal can be managed with several detox medications; beyond the detox period, medications may continue to be used for longer-term maintenance and recovery (read more about these medications below).
 These medications can help to ease the painful withdrawal symptoms, manage cravings, and ultimately decrease the likelihood of relapse.
-Detoxification can be a very difficult process, but staff will ensure that every possible measure is taken to make the person comfortable.

 - Addiction therapy: The person participates in both individual and group counseling sessions.
 Any medications prescribed to assist with the treatment process will continue to be taken during this time.
-Many of the therapeutic interventions will draw heavily from evidence-based techniques, and can be based on a non-spiritual, 12-step/spiritual, holistic or religious/faith-based philosophy.
+Many of the therapeutic interventions will draw heavily from evidence-based techniques such as cognitive-behavioral therapy.